Rapiders/react-hooks/README.md

 `initialValue (T | null)`: Initial value of local storage

-`options (UseLocalStorageOptions | undefined)`: You can set the expiration time (expire) of values stored on local storage in milliseconds
+`options (UseLocalStorageOptions | undefined)`: You can specify serializer and deserializer, which are executed when values are stored in and imported from local storage, respectively.

 #### Return Values